Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Delta Lake foreign tables are read-only.
 Schema changes in Unity Catalog require dropping and re-importing the foreign table definitions.
 Large unfiltered scans will read significant amounts of data from S3 — always use WHERE clauses to limit what the wrapper fetches.

 Manually writing CREATE FOREIGN TABLE for every external table is tedious when you have dozens of tables in a catalog.
-IMPORT FOREIGN SCHEMA automates the process — it inspects the remote source and creates matching foreign table definitions locally.
+The IMPORT FOREIGN SCHEMA command automates the process — it inspects the remote source and creates foreign table definitions that match the remote schema.
+Each create foreign table match is generated from catalog metadata, so column names, types, and other properties align automatically.

 The syntax is the same across all four wrappers: